 On this workshop we enjoy well-structured days as we photograph select New Zealand iconic landscapes, including Aoraki/Mt Cook and the Southern Alps, Fiordland National Park, Milford Sound, Lake Matheson and Punakaiki, as well as hand-picked remote backcountry locations.
 To access the untouched wilds of the Fiordland National Park we take chartered helicopter flights and photograph at surreal locations deep within the mountains.
 At Fox Glacier our doors-off helicopter aerial shoot of the blue-ice glacier, jagged ice pinnacles and majestic Southern Alps will leave you exhilarated.

 The emphasis of this workshop is to maximise our time in the field photographing, which is why we do not have formal lectures or presentations.
 With a small group of only six participants there is opportunity on every shoot for one-to-one mentoring and instruction, making the mastering of new techniques and the fine-tuning of your creative style quicker and easier.

-You are most welcome to join us on the inaugural Explorers series workshop.
+You are most welcome to join us on this spectacular workshop.

 Day two TE ANAU

 Pre-dawn we set up along the Lake Te Anau shoreline for sunrise on the mountains.
 We then return to the hotel for breakfast and a break.
 In the afternoon we take a private helicopter transfer to a remote mountain location for last-light photography in the Fiordland National Park.